Introduction: Space-Saving Kitchen Rack — Easy DIY Project

 Step 2: Supporting the Main Rail Part 1

 I supported the main rail with 3 pipe clamps attached to the overhanging cabinets by bolts.
 The mounted pipe clamps are shown in picture 1; the pipe then slides right in.
-The same store where you bought the pipe should also carry pipe clamps that fit your pipe; don't be afraid to ask!
+The same store where you bought the pipe should also carry pipe clamps that fit your pipe—be sure to ask!
 You should use at least 2 clamps, 3 is good for a longer pipe.

 The bolt you use should be long enough so that, once screwed into the pipe clamp, the leftover length matches the width of the cabinet board.
 See picture 2 and the annotations for a visual explanation.
 In the likely event you cannot find a bolt of the right length, use a slightly longer bolt instead of a slightly shorter one and fill the extra space with washers.